 Many of you have your children covered under your employer plan.
 However, some children do not have any coverage, and this is where our school system can help.
-Governor Corzine signed into law P.L2008 Chapter 38, mandating that all children under the age of 18 have health insurance.
+In 2008, then-Governor Corzine signed into law P.L2008 Chapter 38, mandating that all children under the age of 18 have health insurance.